Last updated on August 29th, 2023 at 12:41 pm

 What are traps, discuss different types of traps?

-Traps are fittings placed in drainage pipes, which prevent the passage of foul air or gases through drains, waste or soil pipes and thus prevent their entry into the interior of houses or buildings.
+Types of traps are fittings placed in drainage pipes, which prevent the passage of foul air or gases through drains, waste or soil pipes and thus prevent their entry into the interior of houses or buildings.

 Traps may be classified in two ways: